top of page

 Two of the Whadjuk Trail Network trails incorporate Lake Claremont.
 The Yange Kep Bidi (Wetlands) trail follows the western side of the lake.
 The Bush to Beach Trail skirts the northern edge of Lake Claremont.
 You may come across the turtle and grass tree trail markers for these trails on your walk.
 Clink on link for Noongar Dreamtime stories reflecting these areas.

-The Town of Claremont also incorporate Lake Claremont into their Claremont Meander Trails such as the Yargine Track.
+The Town of Claremont also incorporate Lake Claremont into their Claremont Meander Trails such as the Yargine Track which you can read about on my blog by clicking the link.

 To read more blogs go to: